Shoushan (Xingcheng)

 Shoushan or Shou Mountain is a mountain located in Xingcheng, Liaoning, China.
 Its height is 329.7 m.

-Cultural significance

-Ancient beacon tower

-There is an ancient beacon tower which was built during the Ming Dynasty on the middle of Mount Shou.
-Its diameter is 13 meters, and the height is 7 meters.
+There is an ancient beacon tower which was built during the Ming Dynasty in the middle of Mount Shou.
+Its diameter is 13 meters, and its height is 7 meters.
 Although this building suffered hundreds of years of weathering by wind and rain, it still stands on the top of the mountain.